davidhollis/cube-site/content/posts/2023-06-04-set-review-mom.md

 {{< card-listing "Tolarian Contempt" >}}

-Going to try this out in the [multiplayer slice][multiplayer], for similar reasons to {{< card Invasion of Fiora >}}: the cube also has no blue sweepers, and this is one that feels fundamentally blue and doesn't violate the "let the players do the thing" principle.
+Going to try this out in the [multiplayer slice][multiplayer], for similar reasons to {{< card "@Invasion of Fiora" >}}: the cube also has no blue sweepers, and this is one that feels fundamentally blue and doesn't violate the "let the players do the thing" principle.

 ### Narset, Enlightened Exile